pkmn/engine/src/lib/gen1/README.md

 Similar to the cartridge, in order to save space different information is stored depending on whether a [Pokémon](https://pkmn.cc/bulba/Pok%c3%a9mon_data_structure_%28Generation_I%29) is actively participating in battle vs. is switched out (pret's [`battle_struct` vs.
 `party_struct`](https://pkmn.cc/pokered/macros/wram.asm)).
-In Pokémon Showdown, all the Pokemon are represented by the same [`Pokemon`](https://github.com/smogon/pokemon-showdown/blob/master/sim/pokemon.ts) class, and static party information is saved in fields beginning with "`stored`" or "`base`".
+In Pokémon Showdown, all the Pokémon in a battle are represented by the same [`Pokemon`](https://github.com/smogon/pokemon-showdown/blob/master/sim/pokemon.ts) class, and static party information is saved in fields beginning with "`stored`" or "`base`".

 #### `MoveSlot`

 A `MoveSlot` is a data-type for a `(move, current pp)` pair.
-A pared down version of Pokémon Showdown's `Pokemon#moveSlot`, it also stores data from the cartridge's `battle_struct::Move` macro and can be used to replace the `PlayerMove*` data.
+A pared down version of Pokémon Showdown's `Pokemon.moveSlot`, it also stores data from the cartridge's `battle_struct::Move` macro and can be used to replace the `PlayerMove*` data.
 Move PP is stored as a full byte instead of how the cartridge (`battle_struct::PP`) stores it (6 bits for current PP and the remaining 2 bits used to store the number of applied PP Ups).
 PP Up bits do not actually need to be stored on move slot